 NCAA Football’s postseason provides one of the most exciting spectacles of the sports year with a variety of different events, including conference championships, dozens of bowl games and the College Football Playoff, all culminating the National Championship Game.

 Most conferences have a championship game, as maintaining one has recently been revealed by pollsters as an important factor in picking the top 4 teams at the end of the regular season.
-Currently the Pac-12, American Athletic Conference, Conference USA, Mid-American Conference, Sun Belt, Big 12, Southeastern Conference, Southwestern Athletic Conference, Mountain West Conference, Atlantic Coast Conference and Big Ten all host conference championship games.
+Currently the American Athletic Conference, ACC, Big 10, Big 12, Conference USA, Mid-American Conference, Mountain West Conference, PAC-12, SEC, and Sunbelt Conference all host conference championship games.

 These games usually present an exciting scenario, as obvious bragging rights are on the line and sometimes even a shot at the national title hangs in the balance.
 A team that does not win its conference title is often considered not worthy of advancing to the college football playoff, meaning these games heap loads of pressure on top teams.